cornell-cubing/cornell-cubing.github.io/about.md

 No cube, no worries!
 Feel free to borrow any one of our cubes and return them at the next club meeting.
 Available cubes include:

+Moyu Weilong

+Moyu RS3M 2020

+X-Man Tornado V3 Flagship

+Square-1

+Ivy Cube

+Puppet Cube

+Rubik's Clock

+Giant Rubik's Cube

+Various 4x4's, 5x5's, 6x6's, and 7x7's

+Lube is also provided by the by the club.

 ## Competitions

 We attend competitions approximately once a semester and would love to have you come along.
 No experience is required.

 ## Meetings

-Current meetings are held in Hollister 368 from 5:30-6:30
+Current meetings are held in Hollister 368 from 5:30-6:30.